skupperproject/skupper-example-trade-zoo/README.md

-# Deploy Trade Zoo using Skupper and Kafka
+# Deploy Trade Zoo using Skupper

 [![main](https://github.com/ssorj/skupper-example-kafka/actions/workflows/main.yaml/badge.svg)](https://github.com/ssorj/skupper-example-kafka/actions/workflows/main.yaml)

-#### A simple trading application that runs in the public cloud but
-stores data in a private Kafka cluster
+#### A simple trading application that runs in the public cloud but stores data in a private Kafka cluster

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services